nick3499/p5_intro/README.md

 ## JavaScript Library

 The P5.js dev library may also be linked with a content delivery network.
+But as sketch complexity increases, a local P5.js development library can become a convenient reference.

 ```html
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.7.2/p5.js"></script>